 In-line with public health advice, we also recommend you wear face coverings where social distancing is not possible or on public transport.
 Good hygiene practices should still be observed.
 This means washing your hands regularly for at least 20 seconds with soap and water or using hand sanitiser.
 Being outside or letting fresh air in, is also very important.

 Further information on vaccinations, testing, local support and advice for local businesses can be seen in the relevant links below.

-We will keep this page updated to provide the latest guidance and advice on service changes and closures, so your communities have all the information you need during this time.
-As this is an ongoing situation, please be aware that service information could change at short notice.
+We will keep this page updated to provide the latest guidance on service changes, so your communities have all the information you need during this time.
+Please be aware that service information could change at short notice.